sashastadler/crunge-notes/Notes/Locations/Siege Richesse.md

 #### The Good Night

 Club owned by [Rowan](../Characters/NPCs/Rowan.md).
 Has alcohol, drugs, people.
+Partied and slept

 ***